 - A. Goodsell, "Flat Quartz-Crystal X-ray Spectrometer for Nuclear Forensics Applications", M.S.
 Thesis, Nuclear Engineering, Texas A&M University, College Station, TX (2012).

 - A. Goodsell and W.S.
 Charlton, "Optimization of a Quartz-Crystal Spectrometer Design for Analyzing K X-rays from Pu and U", 53rd Annual Meeting of the Institute of Nuclear Materials Management, Orlando, Florida, 15-19 July 2012.

 - A.V.
 Goodsell, W.S.
-Charlton. , "Bent-Crystal Spectrometer Analyzing Plutonium K X-Rays for Applications in Nuclear Forensics", Proceedings of the INMM 52nd Annual Meeting, Palm Desert, CA, July 17-21, 2011.
+Charlton. , "Bent-Crystal Spectrometer Analyzing Plutonium K X-Rays for Applications in Nuclear Forensics", 52nd Annual Meeting of the Institute for Nuclear Materials Management (INMM), Palm Desert, CA, July 17-21, 2011.